The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson and Ethan Crowley of Asia Desk.

 September is the wettest month of the year, but as every photographer knows, rain clears the air!
 Avoid most Thai beach resorts from August through November.

-Chiang Mai songthasews.
+Chiang Mai song-thao drivers.
 Pronounced song-tau, these are trucks with covered flatbeds and two rows of facing benches that are a form of shared-ride transportation somewhere between a bus and a taxi.
 Drivers run semi-regular routes, picking up and dropping off passengers, and prices are supposed to be fixed.
 But when tourists are involved, drivers get greedy.
 Make sure you know where you are going, negotiate a price in advance, and if the driver starts heading in a direction that you know is not correct, get out.

 Checking in at all of Thailand’s airports is easy, although the women who go through your carry-on bags in Bangkok are very conscientious about their jobs and confiscate lots of stuff—so be sure to know what is and isn’t permitted.
-Avoid the “freelance taxis” at all airports, and instead take a car service (there are stands in the arrivals hall) or a metered taxi from the taxi queue outside the arrivals area.
-If you’re not carrying too much baggage, the fast train from Bangkok’s Suvarnabhumi International Airport to the city center is an easy and convenient way to get to town.
-It connects to the Skytrain metro system and can save you time as you won’t have to contend with traffic.
+Avoid the “freelance taxis” at all airports, and instead take Grab or a car service (there are stands in the arrivals hall) or a metered taxi from the queue outside the arrivals area.
+If you’re not carrying too much baggage, the fast train from Bangkok’s Suvarnabhumi International Airport to the city center is an easy and convenient way to get into town: It connects to the Skytrain metro system and can save you time as you won’t have to contend with traffic.